apache/gravitino/docs/hadoop-catalog.md

 In the meantime, you need to place the corresponding bundle jar `gravitno-aliyun-bundle-{version}.jar` in the Hadoop environment.

-#### How to custom your own HCFS file system provider?
+#### How to custom your own HCFS file system fileset?

-Developers and users can custom their own HCFS file system provider by implementing the `FileSystemProvider` interface.
+Developers and users can custom their own HCFS file system fileset by implementing the `FileSystemProvider` interface.
 The `FileSystemProvider` interface is defined as follows:

 ```java